-Hariyanto et al., Reviews In Medical Virology, doi:10.1002/rmv.2265 (Peer Reviewed) Ivermectin and outcomes from Covid-19 pneumonia: A systematic review and meta-analysis of randomized clinical trial studies
+Hariyanto et al., Reviews In Medical Virology, doi:10.1002/rmv.2265 (Peer Reviewed) (meta analysis) Ivermectin and outcomes from Covid-19 pneumonia: A systematic review and meta-analysis of randomized clinical trial studies

 Systematic review and meta analysis of 19 RCTs showing mortality RR 0.31 [0.15-0.62].